SebC750/Billiards_Sol_Y_Luna_Website/README.md

 - Promotions
 - Menu

 This website was created with the purpose of having an official website through which visitors can learn more about what is offered in the establishment/ Recurring visitors may also come here to learn about the latest promotions we offer for the clientele.
-Other important information such as open/closed schedule and
 ## Tech Stack
 - HTML
 - CSS
 - TypeScript
+- TailwindCSS + DaisyUI